rakhimov/scram/README.rst

 Documentation Building
 **********************

-Documentation can be generated following the instruction in the `gh-source`_ branch.
+Documentation can be generated following the instructions in the `gh-source`_ branch.
 The raw documentation files are in *doc* directory.

 .. _`gh-source`: